the-turing-way/the-turing-way/book/website/reproducible-research/credit.md

 - ORCID is short for ‘Open Researcher and Contributor ID'.
 - ORCID is a long lasting unique identifier for you as a researcher, comparable to a personal identification number that your government may issue to you.

-You can watch this short video for more information https://vimeo.com/97150912
+You can watch [this short video](https://vimeo.com/97150912) for more information.

 ### Why should you get an ORCID?
 - To distinguish yourself from others with the same or a similar name.